AllenInstitute/dipde/doc_template/dipde.examples.rst

 :download:`Download singlepop_sine.py <../dipde/examples/singlepop_sine.py>`

 By modifying the argument to the ExternalPopulation constructor, we can define a time-varying external input.
-This input is parsed by Sympy using the lambdify module; any lambdify-able expression with the independent variable "t" is acceptable.
+This input is parsed by Sympy using the lambdify module; any lambdify-able expression with the independent variable 't' is acceptable.
 Negative values of the firing rate function will throw an Exception.

 .. literalinclude:: ../dipde/examples/singlepop_sine.py